-Services
+Imaging Services

-Harrison County Community Hospital has been at the forefront in the use of digital diagnostic imagery in Northwestern Missouri.
-Our Radiology Department is staffed 24 hours a day, seven days a week, providing digitally produced, high-quality X-Rays and scans.
-Our PACS system allows us to transfer digitized images to our radiologist and physicians at other facilities.
+Our Radiology Department is staffed 24 hours a day, seven days a week, providing digitally produced, high-quality X-rays and scans.
+Our PACS system allows us to transfer digitized images to our radiologists and physicians at other facilities.

-The Radiology Department at HCCH is a highly specialized, full-service department offering CT Scan, Nuclear Medicine, Reduced-Radiation Digital Mammography with iCAD Detection, DEXA, Bone Desitometry, Magnetic Resonance Imaging (MRI), as well as other general Radiology, X-Ray, and Fluoroscopy exams.
+The Radiology Department at HCCH is a highly specialized, full-service department offering CT Scan, Nuclear Medicine, Reduced-Radiation Digital Mammography with iCAD Detection, DEXA, Bone Densitometry, Magnetic Resonance Imaging (MRI), as well as other general Radiology, X-Ray, and Fluoroscopy exams.

 CT Scan